 Keeping away from loved ones and social groups, particularly for individuals who thrive in social situations, can be extremely frustrating.
 Although it is vital to stay as safe from coronavirus as possible, it is equally as important to maintain a healthy mental state.
 There are ways to make self-isolation more comfortable, these include:

-Ensuring there is a method to communicate with the outside world
+Ensure there is a method to reduce loneliness and communicate with the outside world

 This could be a phone call or text message through to face-timing via Whatsapp, Facebook, Skype etc. Discuss which would be the best option with your family and friends as you will all need to use the same tool to communicate.